 You can also use a cotton swab to gently remove any debris from the speaker grille.
 Another common cause of crackling speakers is a loose connection.
 If your speakers are mounted in such a way that they can move around slightly (such as in door panels), then it’s possible for the connections to become loose over time.

-This can result in intermittent sound or even complete loss of sound from one or both speakers.
 To fix this, simply tighten up any screws or bolts that hold the speaker in place, and make sure all wires are securely connected.
 In some cases, you may need to replace damaged wire insulation before reconnecting everything.

 If neither of these solutions solves your problem, then it’s possible that there is an issue with your car stereo receiver.
 In particular, if you notice that only one channel (left or right) is affected by the crackling, then chances are good that there is a problem with the receiver itself.